KongHack/ORM/docs/Config.md

  - defaults_override_null=true
    - true/false - use_defaults must be true for this option to do anything.
 It will try to set non-null defaults based on data type when the default is null and the null option is not set on the field

+ - type_hinting=false
+   - true/false - Will enable type hinting in get/set functions

 ### [override:TABLE_NAME_HERE]
    - constructor=protected
      - public/protected - Default constructor visibility, default is public, so only set if you need a protected constructor for things like factory implementation

+### [return_types:TABLE_NAME_HERE]
+   - field1=mixed
+     - Sets the type hint in the get/set functions for a particular field.
+Useful when you're returning an array/object from a string, or requiring an object/array in the setter

 ### [audit_ignore]